-This Is the No. 1 Destination People Want to Visit Before They Die (Video)
+This Is the No. 1 Destination People Want to Visit in Their Lifetime (Video)

 Travel is a very popular item on people's bucket lists, according to a new study by AARP.